LadyKerr/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The document object model is the data that makes up a webpage.
+We can use the DOM to interact with and manipulate the content on a page to make it more usable and interactive for users.

 2. What is an event?
+An event is anything that occurs on a webpage.
+So a click, or a scroll or copy/paste the browser 'listens' for these events to occur and do what a developer tells it to do once the event occurs.

 3. What is an event listener?
+An event listener is what occurs after an event is detected by the browser.
+So if a user clicks a button, the button may send an alert to the user that the button was clicked or take them to an external page.

 4. Why would we convert a NodeList into an Array?
+We do this in order to access/manipulate with the data present in the nodelist.
+Since arrays have an index, it makes life easier :)

 5. What is a component?
+ A component is made up of HTML, CSS & JavaScript objects.
+It allows one to reuse bits of code to make functionality easier.
+To create a component one must access the DOM Elements, return those new elements then create a constructor function to house everything.
+A component will be the output of what was coded.

 ### Git Set up